slevithan/regex/README.md

 - Context-aware and safe interpolation of regexes, escaped strings, and partial patterns.
 - Interpolated regexes locally preserve the meaning of their own flags (or their absense).
 - Always-on flag <kbd>n</kbd> (*no auto capture* mode) improves the readability and efficiency of your regexes.

-**Coming in v1:**

-- When interpolating regex instances, numbered backreferences within them are adjusted to work within the overall pattern.<!-- remove from the list when added -->

 ## ❓ Context